aaronmandel/theguide/playground.md

 - **Its better to let a combo go than die, or hit your teammate**
 - **Do not take the punish if you yourself are getting punished for the attack** (logically: enemy gets 2 hits, you guys get 1 hit)

-## Positioning in 2v2
+## Positioning
 This is most important part of 2v2, if you do this better than your opponent then you win even if your opponent is the 'better' player

-### Favorable Positioning:
+### Favorable Positioning
 Half Stage is simplest but most effective method to learn positioning:
     - allows team combo potential
     - minimizes team damage
     - greater stage threat as each players threat zone is spread out (overlap of threat is not good)

 #### Nicher Cases for Half Stage:
     - Half and Half = Both teams half staging
     - Sandwich = One opponent sandwiched between the two of you and One opponent off stage
     - Diagonal Half Stage = Half Staginig with one person floating
     - Full Stage = Your team occupies the whole stage, with the opponents pushed to the sides

-### Half and Half:
+##### Half and Half expalined:
-*What does both teams half staging entail?
-If both teams are half staging in allows for a number of things:*
+   What does both teams half staging entail?
+If both teams are half staging in allows for a number of things:
    - 'front' teammate's job is to either hit first or bait out an attack or punish
    - 'back' teammate's job is to follow up or equalise if 'front' teammate misses
    - This a normal neutral state: